Get emergency advice now

 Whilst we are committed to providing emergency advice out of hours, members are asked to discuss all non-emergency issues during office hours.

-Seeking advice during office hours avoids the potential problems of conversations with an adviser being overheard, as our advisers may be working outside of an office environment when they receive a call.
-Clearly discussing sensitive issues in a public space could compromise confidentiality, so sometimes it will be necessary for the adviser to return your call at a mutually convenient time.
+Seeking advice during office hours avoids the potential problems of conversations with a consultant being overheard, as our consultants may be working outside of an office environment when they receive a call.
+Clearly discussing sensitive issues in a public space could compromise confidentiality, so sometimes it will be necessary for the consultant to return your call at a mutually convenient time.